TUNNELING-GROUP/aqua-duct/docs/source/valve/valve_manual.rst

     #. **Nr**: Row number, starting from 0.
     #. **CType**: Separate path Cluster Type.
     #. **Size**: Number of separate paths belonging to Cluster type.
     #. **Inp**: Average length of incoming part of the path.
-If no incoming part is available it is nan.
+If no incoming part is available it is NaN (not a number).
     #. **InpStd**: Standard deviation of length Inp.
     #. **Obj**: Average length of object part of the path.
-If no incoming part is available it is nan.
+If no incoming part is available it is NaN.
     #. **ObjStd**: Standard deviation of length Inp.
     #. **Out**: Average length of outgoing part of the path.
-If no incoming part is available it is nan.
+If no incoming part is available it is NaN.
     #. **OutStd**: Standard deviation of length Inp.
 * List of separate paths and their properties.
 Table with 17 columns.
     #. **Nr**: - Row number, starting from 0.